WadeTyler/course-registration-project/README.md

   ```sh
   docker compose up -d --build
   ```
-- This will start the database and backend containers in the background.
+- This will start the frontend, database and backend containers in the background.
 - The backend will connect to the database container automatically (see `compose.yaml` for details).
+- To verify the frontend is up and running visit http://localhost:5173 or your configured endpoint.
 - To verify the backend is up and running visit the [/api-docs-ui](http://localhost:8484/api-docs-ui)  endpoint in your browser.

 ### 3. Stopping Services